Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 ### Install the package

-The preferred way to install the Azure Storage Blob client library for JavaScript is to use the npm package manager.
+The preferred way to install the Azure Storage Blob Change Feed client library for JavaScript is to use the npm package manager.
 Type the following into a terminal window:

 ```bash
 npm install @azure/storage-blob-changefeed